mamemo/Voting-Prediction/README.md

 * As the threshold is decreased, the performance of the training set is reduced, while the performance of the test set increases gradually.

-* It can be seen that in each vote estimate, if the threshold value is close to 0, the performance of the training test and the test test is reasonably similar.
+* It can be seen that in each estimate vote, if the threshold value is close to 0, the performance of the training test and the test test is reasonably similar.

 * With a threshold of 0.02, the performance of the model increases almost ten percent of its original accuracy with the tree without pruning.

 * We can observe that the r2 and r2_with_r1 have a similar behavior, the accuracy of the tree without pruning is 53% and with a threshold of 0.02, 62.5%.
 Including the vote of the first round to estimate the vote of the second round has no direct effect, the classification of the second round that does not take into consideration the first round behaves practically the same.

-* Although we can observe that there are two performance decreases (r1 with 0.05 and r2_with_r1 with 0.10) as the threshold increases, the highest accuracy results can always be observed at the 0.02 threshold.
+* Although we can observe that there are two accuracy decreases (r1 with 0.05 and r2_with_r1 with 0.10) as the threshold increases, the highest accuracy results can always be observed at the 0.02 threshold.

 Now we see some particular behaviors that have been found in the model.
 First, we will see the behavior by provinces, specifically Cartago and Puntarenas, to analyze if there are differences in accuracy.
 Next we will see the behavior of the accuracy when it is trained, but with the restriction that it can not repeat attributes in the whole tree.